rml-lee/Hotel-Booking-Analysis/Findings-Analysis.md

 # Findings & Analysis

+**Note**: Click the Tableau link above each chart to view a detailed, interactive version.

 ## 9. What is the correlation between the monthly average ADR and the amount of bookings between hotels?
 In other words, how does ADR impact booking demand?